lulaporto/lulaporto.github.io/index.md

 I am a PhD student at [UC Berkeley](https://www.econ.berkeley.edu/grad).

-- M.A. in Economics, 2022: Universidad de San Andres, Argentina

-- B.A. in Economics, 2020: Universidad de Buenos Aires, Argentina

 #### Research Interest

 I am broadly interested in topics that lie at the intersection between economics and computer science.
 In particular, I am interested in algorithmic game theory, mechanism design, and applied theory.